Site Search

 In the past, AI development required high-speed arithmetic processing, so large, expensive, and power-consuming products for GPU computing were required.
 However, with the advent of Jetson, development has become easier.

-The current Jetson family includes Jetson Nano, Jetson TX2, Jetson AGX Xavier, Jetson Xavier NX, and Jetson AGX Orin, each with modules for end-use applications and developer kits for testing.
+The current Jetson family includes Jetson Nano, Jetson TX2, Jetson AGX Xavier, Jetson Xavier NX, Jetson AGX Orin, Jetson Orin Nano, Jetson Orin NX, and Jetson T5000, each of which has modules for end products and developer kits for testing for the Orin series and Thor series.

 Jetson developer kit comparison chart